svelteness/kit-docs/demo/src/routes/docs/[...1]component-format/[...3]module/+page.md

 # Script Module

+A `<script>
+	throw new Error("@migration task: Add data prop (https://github.com/sveltejs/kit/discussions/5774#discussioncomment-3292707)");
-A `<script>` tag with a `context="module"` attribute runs once when the module first evaluates, rather than for each component instance.
+` tag with a `context="module"` attribute runs once when the module first evaluates, rather than for each component instance.
 Values declared in this block are accessible from a regular `<script>` (and the component markup) but not vice versa.

 You can `export` bindings from this block, and they will become exports of the compiled module.